Anil Kapoor takes on Jimmy Sheirgill over daughters Sonam and Rhea's film

-Actor Anil Kapoor complains to IMPAA about Kareena Kapoor-starrer 'Veere Di Wedding’ title clashing with that of Jimmy Sheirgill film -- 'Veerey Ki Wedding'; claims title rightfully belongs to daughters Sonam and Rhea
+Actor Anil Kapoor complains to IMPAA about Kareena Kapoor-starrer 'Veere Di Wedding’ title clashing with that of Jimmy Sheirgill film -- 'Veerey Ki Wedding'; claims title rightfully belongs to daughters

 In January 2016, Sonam Kapoor and sister Rhea announced their passion project, a chick flick titled Veere Di Wedding.
 Helmed by Khoobsurat director Shashank Ghosh, the comedy-drama stars Kareena Kapoor Khan, Sonam Kapoor, Swara Bhaskar and Shikha Talsania.

 The film's shooting was to kick off in mid-2016, but was deferred after Kareena Kapoor Khan confirmed her pregnancy.
 While Kareena, in her last interview to mid-day, said shooting would begin in May, the producers are now facing another challenge.